 - Always carry a torch and a phone (or make sure the accompanying adult does)

-- Never have flour/eggs(they're just too messy and people will get annoyed if you throw them)
+- Never throw flour/eggs as your 'trick' (they're just too messy and people will get annoyed)

 - Stay on well-lit streets in an area you know